OlibabaTV/Introduction-to-GitHub/README.md

 ### 2. **Clone the Repository**

-Once you have copied the clone URL, go to your git terminal and use the command syntaxt:
+Once you are done with the fork request, you copy the reposittory URL, go to your git terminal and use the command syntaxt:
 ```
- git clone paste the copied url  and enter
+ ***git clone*** paste the copied url and enter
  ```
 ![Picture](clonet.PNG)